Lost-Outpost/outlander/GAMEPLAY.md

 ### New Gear

-In addition to the new gear and equipment available in the AE Creation Club, Septimus adds carefully balanced and lore-friendly items, including:
+The Path adds carefully balanced and lore-friendly items, including:

 - [Cloaks and Capes](https://www.nexusmods.com/skyrimspecialedition/mods/2019) - This mod adds the craftable 'Fur Cloak' and 'Linen Cape' to the game of Skyrim